20 African Horse Breeds

 The Zulu Pony originated from Natal in South Africa.
 On the other hand, they were bred from Arabian stallions brought over during colonial times.

-These ponies generally stand between 13-14 hands high.
+These ponies generally stand between 13 and 14 hands high.
 However, depending on their breeding history, they can be smaller or larger than that range.

 17. Vlaamperd

 The Vlaamperd is a light horse breed of Flemish origin.
 Due to its good temperament, it is known as the gentleman among horses.
-It is similar to small thoroughbreds and has an attractive head with large eyes.
+It resembles small thoroughbreds and has an attractive head with large eyes.

 18. Tawleed